 Students are permitted to bring mobile phones to school but are responsible for their safekeeping but remember On Site - Out of Sight!.
-They must be switched off during class times and should not be used from 7.30am to 2.40pm.
+They must be switched off during class times and should not be used from 7.30am to 2.40pm or in any area designated a mobile/computer-free zone.
 Generally the phones should be kept in lockers during the school day.
 Infringement of these rules will lead to temporary confiscation.